 In 2012, he was appointed a specialist adviser to the Parliamentary Commission on Banking Standards.
 In that role, he conducted the first questioning on behalf of the Commission - a Parliamentary and constitutional first.

-He is instructed by the specialist public inquiries team at Eversheds LLP to represent the Ecclesiastical Insurance Office (EIO), a Core Participant in the Anglican Church investigation being conducted by the Goddard Inquiry.
+He is instructed by the specialist public inquiries team at Eversheds LLP to represent the Ecclesiastical Insurance Office (EIO), a Core Participant in the Anglican Church investigation being conducted by the Independent Inquiry into Child Sexual Abuse.
 The EIO is the liability insurer of the vast majority of Anglican churches.

 He has considerable experience of Part VII FSMA transfers, in the insurance and banking fields and has advised and appeared for the FSA in relation to both types of transfer: see for example Provident Insurance plc v FSA EWHC 1860 (Ch).